openstack/openstacksdk/README.rst

 and it also contains some vendor specific default values so that you don't have to know extra info to use OpenStack

+* If you have a config file, you will get the clouds listed in it
+* If you have environment variables, you will get a cloud named 'envvars'
+* If you have neither, you will get a cloud named 'defaults' with base defaults

 Environment Variables
 ---------------------